didierkorthoudt/CappuccinoTranslator/README.md

 - sometimes just use wider controls, textfields, ...
 - etc

-But when you have, say a dialog like a preference pane, and that you precisely right aligned your beautiful buttons (from right to left) "Save" & "Cancel" and when your user just switch to another language, everything may become messy (and you don't like that, of course, just look at you desktop...  ;)
+But when you have, say a dialog like a preference pane, and that you precisely right aligned your beautiful buttons (from right to left) "Save" & "Cancel" and when your user just switch to another language, everything may become messy (and you don't like that, of course, just look at your desktop...  ;)

 You can then use the Translator autolayout feature.
 Simply add those two user defined runtime attributes on your two buttons :